I Prefer the Moonlight

-I Prefer the Moonlight is the twentieth studio album by country singer Kenny Rogers.
-It reached #18 on the charts.
-Though the album only reached #163 in the Billboard 200.It contained three top five singles: the title cut and the grammy-winning duet with Ronnie Milsap, "Make No Mistake, She's Mine" and "The Factory".
-The album was Rogers' final studio album for RCA Nashville.
+I Prefer the Moonlight is the twentieth studio album by American country music singer Kenny Rogers, released in 1987.
+The album was Rogers' final studio album for RCA Records.
+It peaked at number 18 on the US country charts and number 163 in the Billboard 200.
+It contained three top five singles: the title track, the Grammy-winning duet with Ronnie Milsap, "Make No Mistake, She's Mine" and "The Factory".

 Singles

 The initial single was the Ronnie Milsap duet "Make No Mistake, She's Mine", which brought Rogers and Milsap to the top of the charts in both the US and Canada.
 The title cut was released next, and reached #2, a feat equaled to the north as well.
 "The Factory" was the third single, and reached #6 in the US and #3 in Canada.
 A final venture was made with "I Don't Call Him Daddy", a lesser hit, peaking at #86.
 (The release of "I Don't Call Him Daddy" was to support the 1988 RCA "Greatest Hits" release, and received little promotion as Rogers was leaving the label.)